onera/Cassiopee/Cassiopee/Converter/doc/source/Filter.rst

     Load on each processor the zones with the corresponding proc node.
     The zones in file must have a .Solver#Param/proc node.

     :param loadVariables: If true, load all variables in file.
-Otherwise load only coordinates
+Otherwise load only coordinates.
     :type loadVariables: Boolean
     :rtype: partial tree on each processor